-The syntax for the putidlj command is:
+The syntax for the putidli command is:

-Refer to "Orbix Java Command-Line Utilities" on page 115 for a full description of each option.
+Refer to "Orbix Java Command-Line Utilities" for a full description of each option.

 Reading the Interface Repository Contents

 The readifr utility allows you to read a specified IDL definition from the Interface Repository.
 For example, to view the definition of interface Bank defined in module Finance, enter the following: